sisimai/rb-sisimai/README.md

 What is Sisimai
 ===================================================================================================
-Sisimai is a library that decodes complex and diverse bounce emails and outputs the results of the delivery failure, such as the reason for the bounce and the recipient email address, in structured data.
+Sisimai (pronounced /ɕi.ɕi.ma.i/) is a library that decodes complex and diverse bounce emails and outputs the results of the delivery failure, such as the reason for the bounce and the recipient email address, in structured data.
 It is also possible to output in JSON format.
-The Ruby version of Sisimai is ported from the Perl version of Sisimai at [github.com/sisimai/p5-sisimai](https://github.com/sisimai/p5-sisimai/).
+The Ruby version of Sisimai is ported from [the Perl version of Sisimai](https://github.com/sisimai/p5-sisimai/).

 ![](https://libsisimai.org/static/images/figure/sisimai-overview-2.png)